Six Flags Great Adventure: Rides, Shows, and Activities For The Whole Family

 Kiddie ride with balloons

-There’s a ride for everyone at Six Flags in New Jersey, theme park.
+There’s a ride for everyone at Six Flags in New Jersey.
 Photo Credit: Six Flags Great Adventure

 Take littles on pint-sized rides

-Littles won’t feel left out at Six Flags since they offer many rides just their speed.
+Littles won’t feel left out at Six Flags with lots of rides just their speed.
 Fly high with the elephants on the Air Jumbo ride, take a hot air balloon trip on Sky Zooma, or become a junior aviator on Air Safari.
 From there, spend time in the Safari Kids section with more kid-friendly rides like the Jumpin’ Joey, the Bugaboo ladybug cars, and Raja’s Rickshaw.
 And at Bugs Bunny National Park, there are a variety of gentle rides for a kid-sized amount of excitement.

 ferris wheel at Six Flags Great Adventure in New Jersey

-Take a ride on the classic Big Wheel, a 150ft tall Ferris wheel.
+Take a ride on the classic Giant Wheel, a recently restored 150-foot-tall Ferris wheel that was one of the park’s original attractions when it opened in 1974.
 Photo Credit: Six Flags Great Adventure.

 Go as a family on moderate thrill rides